Apr 23, 2019

 No. 2: Application Best Fit

-An INAP Bare Metal customer needs to decommission legacy workloads and deploy newly architected applications that are better suited to a virtualized environment.
+A HorizonIQ Bare Metal customer needs to decommission legacy workloads and deploy newly architected applications that are better suited to a virtualized environment.

 Solution

-Rather than spin up new on-demand services with a hyperscale public cloud provider, the customer uses INAP Spend Portability to reconfigure their Bare Metal server hardware, which provides a scalable, single-tenant environment tailored to the resource needs of the new applications.
+Rather than spin up new on-demand services with a hyperscale public cloud provider, the customer uses HorizonIQ Spend Portability to reconfigure their Bare Metal server hardware, which provides a scalable, single-tenant environment tailored to the resource needs of the new applications.

 Explore HorizonIQ